-Datasets may overlap, however there must be no overlapping Data Coverage features of the same maximum display scale, except at the agreed adjoining national data limits, where, if it is difficult to achieve a perfect join, a 5 metre overlapping buffer zone may be used; and for this situation, there must be no gaps in data.

-When a dataset has multiple Data Coverage features, then the minimum display scale must be the same for all Data Coverage features within the dataset.
-The maximum display scale for multiple Data Coverage features within a dataset may be different.
+Figure 4-5 – Example of Datasets with single Data Coverage feature

+When a dataset has multiple Data Coverage features:

+The minimum display scales must all be the same; and

+The maximum display scales may be different.

 When a dataset has multiple Data Coverage features then the maximum display scale of the dataset must be equal to the largest maximum display scale of the Data Coverage features.

-The maximum display scale is considered to be the equivalent of the compilation scale of the data.